Posted on: April 9, 2019

 Decreased turnover costs

-Currently, healthcare job opportunities are abundant, so employees can afford to be choosy.
-Nationally, about 81 percent of employees say they would leave their current job for the right offer.
+Currently, healthcare job opportunities are abundant, so employees can afford to be choosy and can leave for another opportunity that interests them.

 Employee turnover can drain healthcare budgets.
 For example, a hospital with 3,000 employees earning 45,000 annually with 20 percent turnover could end up spending $27 million to hire new workers.